codingforeveryone/READMEs/contribution-workflow.md

 ##Setting up a local repository

 Refer to [Git Basics]((http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#installing-git-on-mac)) for instructions on how to install Git (and glance over the [cheat sheet](http://codingforeveryone.foundersandcoders.org/programmer-skills/git-basics.html#cheat-sheet) while you're there).
-Note that most beginners' guides to setting up Git out on the web assume that you will be making contributions via a fork. **In this workflow we don't use forks (complete copies of the repository) but simply branches (side tracks on the same main repository)**
+Note that most beginners' guides to setting up Git out on the web assume that you will be making contributions via a fork. **In this workflow we don't use forks (complete copies of the repository) but simply branches (side tracks on the same main repository).**

 Setting up Git without a fork is simpler.
 All you need to do is clone the remote repository:

 ```bash